Immigration Detention Facilities Are Allegedly Denying Inmates Humane Conditions

 When two attorneys with the Southern Poverty Law Center (SPLC) entered a privately-run immigration detention center recently, they were urged by guards not to drink from a water fountain.
-The guards didn't want the attorneys, both visibly pregnant, drinking what multiple detainees told her and other interviewers was unsafe drinking water.
+The guards didn't want the attorneys, both visibly pregnant, drinking what multiple detainees told the women and others was unsafe drinking water.

-"They brought me bottled water," one of the attorneys, Eunice Choi, told me.
+"They brought me bottled water," one of the attorneys, Eunice Cho, told me.
 "It was an eye-opener."

 In September 2015, detainees staging a hunger strike were shot with rubber bullets, according to the report.

 "Stewart has probably been hit with the largest number of hunger strikes of any of these facilities," Cho told me.
 "The detainees told us, 'We're always being segregated [in solitary confinement], we're always on lockdown.'"

 A spokesman for CoreCivic, the company that runs Stewart, said guards have never used rubber bullets on detainees and that the the drinking water there is safe.
 GEO Group, which runs the LaSalle Detention Facility in Jena, LA, responded to the allegations made by detainees that elderly and handicapped detainees were not given proper care by saying that the facility is "in compliance with the Federal government's national performance based standards as well as leading independent standards including those set by the American Correctional Association."

 US Immigrations and Customs Enforcement (ICE), which pays companies for medical care at Stewart and LaSalle, said medical privacy laws prevented the agency from comment on the allegedly improper medical care given to three men and one woman in the facility who later died.